Rehman-Nahimi/Rehman-Nahimi/README.md

 Hi!
 =====================================================================================================================================

 My name is Rehman (known as Ray).
-I've been teaching myself Swift and progressing my knowledge in it so I can fully understand it.
+I've been learning Swift and progressing my knowledge in it so I can fully understand it.
 I'm very quick at learning, and because of this I work in many other sectors and industries.
 Hit me up on anything I love trying to solve challenges and helping out!

 * 🌍  I'm based in London
 * ✉️  You can contact me at [rehman2000@live.com](mailto:rehman2000@live.com)